 Backtracking a bit again:

 The rear brake looked stock, but had high friction linings, actuating cam modifications too.
-The suspension looked stock, but the rear shocks were opened, played with, and the front forks rather modified internally, including brazing up a couple of the rod holes, different restriction rings, etc. The front brake was VERY much modified.
+The suspension looked stock, but the rear shocks were opened, played with, and the front forks rather modified internally, including brazing up a couple of the rod holes, different restriction rings, etc. The front brake was much modified.
 Notice, in the photo, how stock it looks!
-That front brake was pretty touchy when cold or damp and you were on the first use in the morning .....but it would easily lock-up the front wheel...it was BETTER than the twin disc brakes of the early 1980's BMW Airheads ...at least until the brake was used so much that it got quite hot.
+That front brake was pretty touchy when cold or damp and you were on the first use in the morning ...but, after initial use it was OK.
+It was BETTER than the twin Brembo disc brakes of the early 1980's BMW Airheads ...at least until the brake was used so much that it got quite hot.

 Now, you are probably asking, how about PERFORMANCE?

+The motorcycle was quick for its time, but was rather radical in the motor area, & I had problems with it, particularly its throttle response could be touchy and the top end life was short.
+The stock 4 speed gearbox was used; although modified a second time after I experienced some breakage problems with my too-radical quick-shifting original modifications.
 The dyno was showing 74 corrected horsepower at the rear wheel at approximately sea level, when we destroyed the rear tire.
 I had not even been near my personally imposed red-line rpm at the time.
-This was on the best premium 102 octane pump gasoline.
-This type of power probably meant ~80+ at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down; ...so, full throttle runs that lasted any period of time to 8000+ rpm were not performed; none were done that lasted over maybe 10 seconds.
-I did enough runs to make sure that the engine would run on the rich side of peak power, no matter what rpm (if over 3000 or so) and throttle position.
+This was on the best premium 102 or 103 octane pump gasoline.
+This type of power probably meant ~80+ could be available at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down.
+This was even though we monitored head temperatures.
+Full throttle runs that lasted any period of time were not performed; none were done that lasted over maybe 8 or 10 seconds.
+I did enough runs to make sure that the engine would run on the rich side of peak power, no matter what rpm and throttle position.
 This ended up being very tricky to get correct.
-I felt that wasting a bit (LOTS!) of gas to keep the piston and head cooler was just the safest thing to do.
+I felt that wasting LOTS! of fuel to keep the piston and head cooler was the safest thing to do.
 It had only a small effect on power, but likely a lot of effect on not encouraging melt-downs!